 iPhone X – from the edge-to-edge display or the seamless curves from stainless steel to glass, the design had been perfected.
 It will stand out, and it will look like the future.
 This is truly the future of smartphones.

-The biggest difference between both iPhones is display. iPhone X features an edge to edge OLED display completely eliminate home button.
-While 8 and 8 Plus still have the universally loved and iconic home button.
+The biggest difference between both iPhones is the display. iPhone X features an edge to edge OLED display and completely eliminates the home button while the 8 and 8 Plus still have the universally loved and iconic home button.

 iPhone X is a treat for photographers.
-It now has ‘Portrait Mode’ on both the front as well as back cameras. iPhone 8 doesn’t feature dual camera but iPhone 8 Plus does and has a Portrait Mode but not in the front camera.iPhone X has optical image stabilization in both its lenses.
-While 8 and 8 Plus doesn’t.
+It now has ‘Portrait Mode’ on both the front as well as back cameras. iPhone 8 doesn’t feature dual camera but iPhone 8 Plus does and has a Portrait Mode but not in the front camera. iPhone X has optical image stabilization in both its lenses, 8 and 8 Plus doesn’t.

-It’s facial recognition software that’s only available on the iPhone X, which means you can unlock your phone by just looking at it.
-Which you don’t have on iPhone 8 and 8 Plus.
+Face ID is the facial recognition software that’s only available on the iPhone X, which means you can unlock your phone by just looking at it.
 It even allows you to pay with your face using Apple Pay.

 iPhone 8 vs iPhone X – Display Differences